 Once diagnosed, a person with depression can be treated in several ways.
-Treatment of depression at CCCA include medication, psychotherapy and TMS Therapy.
-TMS treatment is one of the most effective and innovative approaches.
-TMS (Transcranial Magnetic Stimulation), non-invasive and non-medication treatment method.
+Treatment of depression at CCCA include medication and psychotherapy.

 Antidepressants primarily work on brain chemicals called neurotransmitters, especially serotonin and norepinephrine.
 Other antidepressants work on the neurotransmitter dopamine.
 Scientists have found that these particular chemicals are involved in regulating mood, but they are unsure of the exact ways that they work.
 The latest information on medications for treating depression is available on the U.S. Food and Drug Administration (FDA) website.